- Boston College Law School, J.D., 2012, magna cum laude

 - Representing M/I Homes, Inc. in an acquisition in Detroit, Michigan.

-- Representing Safelite Group, Inc. in its acquisition of several regional vehicle glass repair and replacement companies located across the United States.
+- Representing Safelite Group, Inc. in its acquisition of numerous regional vehicle glass repair and replacement companies located across the United States.

 - Representing R.G.
 Barry Corporation in its over $200 million sale to Mill Road Capital.

-- Representing a New York-based private equity fund in numerous multi-million dollar portfolio company acquisitions across the country.
+- Representing a New York-based private equity fund in numerous multi-million dollar portfolio company acquisitions across the country in a number of industries.

 - Representing CBC Companies, Inc. in its acquisition of Kroll Factual Data, Inc.